osate/website/source/osate-releases.md

  * This version of OSATE is based on Eclipse 2019-12, so the context menu in the outline view does no longer disappear.
  * The first start after installation is significantly faster (seconds instead of minutes).
  * The Ocarina Connector plugin is now a separate component that can be installed via `Help` -> `Install Additional OSATE Components`.
  * OSATE plugins and feature now use semantic versions.
-Developers of additional components can (and should!) make use of them to assure that comopnents are installed in a compatible OSATE version.
+Developers of additional components can (and should!) make use of them to assure that their components are installed in a compatible OSATE version.

 #### Fixed issues